Aveesh52/Practical-Cryptography-for-Developers-Book/asymmetric-key-ciphers.md

 ## Asymmetric Encryption Schemes

-**Asymmetric encryption** is more complicated than symmetric encryption, not only because it uses **public** and **private keys**, but because asymmetric encryption can encrypt / decrypt only small messages, which should be mapped to the underlying math of the public-key cryptosystem.
+**Asymmetric encryption** is more complicated than symmetric encryption, not only because it uses **public** and **private keys**, but because **asymmetric encryption can encrypt / decrypt only SMALL messages**, which should be mapped to the underlying math of the public-key cryptosystem.
 Some cryptosystems \(like ECC\) do not provide directly encryption primitives, so more complex schemes should be used.

 In the **RSA** system, the input message should be transformed to **big integer** \(e.g. using OAEP padding\), while in **ECC** the message cannot be directly encrypted and more complex encryption scheme is used, based on the elliptic-curve Diffie-Hellman Key Exchange \(ECDH\).
 It will be explained in details later in this chapter.
 Additionally, asymmetric ciphers are significantly slower than symmetric ciphers \(e.g. the RSA encryption is 1000 times slower than AES\).